-It is said that Ibsen changed the face of cosmetic dentistry – with both his innovative products and unique philosophies – and he continued to share his passion for dentistry through lecturing, authoring a book, and as a philanthropist providing free dental care to those who could not otherwise afford it.
+It is said that Ibsen changed the face of cosmetic dentistry – with both his innovative products and unique philosophies – and he continued to share his passion for dentistry through lecturing, and as a philanthropist providing free dental care to those who could not otherwise afford it.

 To compliment the Lumineers offering, DenMat launched a unique removable esthetic appliance, Snap-On Smile®.
 This cosmetic enhancement was introduced via consumer marketing campaigns as a less expensive alternative to cosmetic smile enhancement.
 Also known as SOS, this affordable smile makeover solution continues to be a popular restoration among patients and dentists as both a short- and long-term restorative option.

 In 2011, DenMat was sold to Centre Partners Management LLC and Mill Street Partners.
 With this acquisition came in a team of seasoned dental industry executives who saw great value in the company’s unique product portfolio.
 Immediate and ongoing acquisitions began, as a means to filling out DenMat’s core product lines.
 Most notable were the acquisitions of Discus Dental® (2012), PeriOptix® (2012), Zila® (2014), G. Hartzell & Sons® (2014), and Fluoridex® (2017).

 The year 2014 also marked another acquisition of sorts: a new headquarters 30 miles south of Santa Maria, in Lompoc, California.
 This move was designed to accommodate the changing spatial needs of the company, including growth in both product offerings and employees.